5 Ways to Love a Family with a Child with Special Needs

 Parents with children with special needs are often in the process of grieving the loss of certain expectations for their child.
 In addition to worrying about their child’s relationships, they might carry the weight of worry about their child’s education, basic life skills, and questions about who will care for them in the future.
 These parents are often unable to attend church services or events because of the extra care and support needed for their child.
 This combination can lead to discouragement, emotionally and spiritually.
 Take opportunities to encourage these families, both the parents and the children.

 Action step: Think of ways you and your child can encourage a family with a child with special needs (i.e., tell the parent of how you specifically observed their child’s progress or tell them about something their child did during church that brought a smile to your face).
-Offer to help support their child so that the parent can attend a church service or talk to another parent.
-Encourage the child with positive words of encouragement.

 3. Don’t Be Afraid to Ask Questions

-It can be uncomfortable to bring up a sensitive topic, such as a disability or a chronic illness, but how will someone know that you are thinking about them if you do not ask?
+It can be uncomfortable to bring up a sensitive topic, such as a disability or a chronic illness, but how will someone know that you are thinking about them if you don’t ask?
 With that said, there are ways to ask questions to show you are being thoughtful and aware of their needs.

 Action step: Ask how you can be inclusive.
 Ask how the child is doing without generalizing (i.e., I have a friend who has a child with autism too, and she…).
 Try not to frame things in the negative (i.e. do you think she is ever going to talk more?) but instead frame things in the positive (i.e., I noticed she is communicating more with me lately, how has she been doing in speech therapy?).
 Ask how the parent is doing.
 Ask out of genuine care and love for that family.